Integral period relations and congruences: The formalism of the congruence modules

 By applying the functor $\Hom (\cdot,\cO)$, we get by using the Gorenstein-ness of $T'$ and $T$, the short exact sequence of $T'$-modules

 Observe that $M_T=T^\prime\cap T_K=\{x\in T^\prime; xT_K^\sharp=0\}$.
 Hence, if we let $\xi\colon T^\prime\cong\Hom_{\cO}(T^\prime,\cO)$, we have

-Therefore, the exact sequence \eqref{ast} provides the $T$-linear isomorphism $M_T\cong T$ and therefore $\eta_\lb(M_T)=\eta_\lb$ which implies the claim from the previous lemma. \end{proof} The following proposition will be used in Proposition \ref{Hida-linearform} and in Proposition \ref{propHidadual} below.
+Therefore, the exact sequence \eqref{ast} provides the $T$-linear isomorphism $M_T\cong T$ and therefore $\eta_\lb(M_T)=\eta_\lb$ which implies the claim by applying the previous lemma. \end{proof} The following proposition will be used in Proposition \ref{Hida-linearform} and in Proposition \ref{propHidadual} below.

 \begin{pro} Let $M$ be a $T'$-module which is finite over $\cO$ and such that $M_K$ is of rank one over $T'_K$ and let $\Phi\in M^\ast=\Hom_\cO(M,\cO)$ such that $\Ker (\Phi\otimes id_K)\supset M^\sharp_K$.
 For all $\delta\in M_{\lb'}$, we have: